Do you know what a polyp is? Because to understand what a sessile polyp is – it is first essential to know about polyps.

 For this – you can contact the competent team of specialist doctors at Birla Fertility and IVF.
 The clinic is equipped with up-to-date tools for testing and aims to provide compassionate and top-notch healthcare services.

-For the diagnostic screening and treatment of sessile polyps – book an appointment with Dr Apeksha Sahu or visit a close Birla Fertility and IVF branch.
+For the diagnostic screening and treatment of sessile polyps – book an appointment with Dr Apeksha Sahu or visit your nearest Birla Fertility and IVF clinic.

 FAQs